-Hi, I’m Victor.
-I’m a final-year PhD student working with Daniel Sanchez at MIT CSAIL.
-My primary work is in the Swarm project, which seeks to build new abstractions between hardware and software that make it as easy to exploit multicore parallelism as it is to write ordinary sequential programs.
-I build compilers and architecture simulators to explore how to make parallel computation efficient by targeting communication costs and effectively utilizing highly parallel hardware.
-I write a lot of C++, and frequently look at profiling and (dis)assembly while automating the process of software performance optimization.
+I spent the last several years doing a PhD with Daniel Sanchez at MIT CSAIL.
+My PhD work is in the Swarm project, which seeks to build new abstractions between hardware and software that make it as easy to exploit multicore parallelism as it is to write ordinary sequential programs.

-Before coming to MIT, I received my BSE in electrical engineering from Princeton, where I worked with Sharad Malik on Boolean satisfiability solvers.
-I have also done internships working on optimizing the performance of hardware and software systems at MSR, NVIDIA Research, Pure Storage, and NIST.
+Before I was at MIT, I received my BSE in electrical engineering from Princeton, where I worked with Sharad Malik on Boolean satisfiability solvers.
+I have also done internships working on optimizing the performance of hardware and software systems at Microsoft Research, NVIDIA Research, Pure Storage, and NIST.

 You can access my curriculum vitae here.